VGraupera/1on1-questions/README.md

 * What skills are required to reach your goals?
 * What skills do you have that you think are underutilized?
 * What skills would you like to develop right now?
-* What skills would you like to work on most right now?
 * What sort of progress have you made on the next steps we discussed last time?
 * What work are you doing here that you feel is most in line with your long term goals?
 * What would make this your perfect job?